thisisAdrian142/trainee_application_24T2/README.md

 ## 🌎 About this website

-The website is about application for mini project about web development in Term 2.
+This webpage is an application for Devsoc's Trainee Program in term 2.

 ## ⭕️ Theme: Circles

-As for me, I chose "Sonic the Hedgehod" theme since it seems to be related to circles.
+The theme I chose is a portal ring that allows you to travel to other fantasy worlds.

 ## 💻 Built with

 Technologies used in this project:

-- GPT-4.0
 - HTML
 - CSS
 - Javascript (GSAP library)
+- GPT-4.0

 ## ❤️ Like my page ?

-Count me in this program 😘
+PLEASE COUNT ME IN THE PROGRAM 😭😭🙏🙏